RALWORKS/intficpy/docs/items.md

 # Creating an item:
-The easiest place to create an item is inside of the [room file](room.md) where the item will start.
-If we end up having an item or items that we use a lot and need to find quickly, we can create a specific file for that item.

 IFP has many types of item, like, Surface, Container, UnderSpace, LightSource, Lock, and Key.
 Even Actor, the class for [characters](characters.md) is a type of item.
 All types of item (with the exception of `Actor`, which is in `intficpy.actor`) can